martineztcindy/martineztcindy.github.io/README.md

 To normalize the images, I divide the values in x_train and x_test by 255 to get a range from 0 to 1.
 I then visualized some of the sample to make sure the information is being stored properly.
 This was done for both the x_train and the x_test.

-**Figure X clearly has only 1 object while Figure 2 contains more than 1.
+**Figure 3: Image  clearly has only 1 object while Figure 2 contains more than 1.
 **

 Before building the model, it is important to also scale the outputs since the images normalized.